 2. Garage Door Springs

 Springs assist your garage door opener during the opening and closing process.
 The tension from the springs helps balance the weight of your garage door and keep it on the tracks.
 When your garage door opens, they stretch.
 When it closes, they coil tightly together.
 There are two types of garage door springs: torsion springs and extension springs.
 Torsion springs are considered the more reliable of the two types of garage door springs.
 That means they are the more popular choice.
 They use rotational force or torque to move your garage door up and down.
 Extension springs are less durable and safe than torsion springs.
 They are under an enormous amount of pressure, so when they snap, they fly off and break windows, windshields, and even bones.
 Extension springs are cheaper than torsion springs and last about the same amount of time.
 However, most professionals suggest going with torsion springs because they are less dangerous when they snap and more reliable.
+The springs are among the most important garage door parts there is.

 3. Garage Door Cables